bahrus/carbon-copy/README.md

 The functions cc_resolver and zenmu (in this case) must be put into global scope and loaded before the carbon element is utilized (if you add the meta tags as shown above).

 cc_resolver recursively resolves carbon copy (cc) elements, stylesheets, HTMLImports, script tags and IFrames.
+(More testing needed.)

 ### Child Property Propagation